 I am able to offer PhD supervision in most areas relating to gender politics (international, national and local), party politics, elections and political representation, and British and comparative politics.
 I would particularly welcome prospective students with interests in feminist and institutionalist approaches to the study of party politics, political recruitment, and/or post-devolution politics in the UK.

-If you are interested in being supervised by Meryl Kenny, please see the links below for more information:
+If you are interested in being supervised by Meryl Kenny, please see the links below (open in new windows) for more information: